Pilot's Lounge

 Obviously benefit to our organization in terms of cost, access, compliance. the vendor benefited knowing their product licenses were well-controlled in our environment.
 Reports generated show the company remains compliant through available licenses.
 Cost benefit to the company is in excess of $140k year-over-year.

-Technology Acquisition Process
+TODO Technology Acquisition Process

 Date: 2022 Tags: Leadership, Communications, Teamwork